MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-manufacturing.md

 ## Splitting the execution phase into a separate workload

-In a cloud and edge solution, the execution phase is split out as a separate workload,as shown in the following illustration.
+In a cloud and edge solution, the execution phase is split out as a separate workload, as shown in the following illustration.

 [![Manufacturing execution phases when using cloud and edge](media/mes-phases-workloads.png "Manufacturing execution phases when using cloud and edge")](media/mes-phases-workloads-large.png)

 The model now goes from a one-instance installation to a hub-and-spoke model.
 The plan and finalize phases run as back-office operations on the hub, and the manufacturing execution workload runs on the spoke.
 Data is transferred between the hub and spoke asynchronously.
 When a production order is released on the hub, all necessary data to process production jobs is transferred to the spoke.
 This is data such as production orders, production routes, bills of material, and products.
 Data that isn't related to a production order (such as indirect activities, absence codes, and production parameters) is also transferred from the hub to the spoke.
 As a rule, data originating from the hub and transferred to the spoke can only be created or updated on the hub.
-It is, for example, not possible to create a new absence code or indirect activity on the spoke—it is only possible to use these for registration.
+It is, for example, not possible to create a new absence code or indirect activity on the spoke&mdash;it is only possible to use these for registration.
 The registrations made on the spoke during execution are then transferred to the hub, where time and attendance approval, inventory, and financial updates are processed.

 ## Manufacturing execution tasks that can run on workloads

 The following manufacturing execution tasks can currently be run on workloads in a cloud and edge solution.

-- Clock-in, Log-in, Clock-out, Absence
+- Clock-in, log-in, clock-out, and absence
 - Start job
 - Bundle jobs
 - Report progress